According to the research in 2018, Content Marketing Institute discovered:

 Growing your followers is no a cakewalk.
 Without a budget in place, getting followers on networks like Facebook and Twitter will prove to be a long haul.

 This is a great little method for getting more tweets and traffic to your blog every day.
-If you select concise, exciting, profound thoughtful excerpts or quotes, you can have a massive impact.
+If you select concise, exciting, profound, thoughtful excerpts or quotes, you can greatly impact.